 Plant nurseries, you either love’m or hate’m.
-Personally I LOVE them.
+Personally I LOVE them and have fun at the nursery.
 Yes, I’m a total plant nerd, but I also understand how plant nurseries work.

 The fun, showy plant material is always front and center.
 Think of this area as grocery store end caps with the seasonal stuff that makes us excited for what’s coming next!
 This is where you find your annual plant material and your tender perennial/seasonal color.
 I like to use these plantings grouped in larger beds as accents or scattered throughout seasonal flower beds to give it vavoom!